fribaulttristan/CryoGrid_Optimization_Automatization/docs/usage.md

 # Usage

-This page explains how to use the **CryoGrid Optimization Automatization** project once it is installed and set up.
+This page explains how to use the **CryoGrid Optimization Automatization** project once it has been installed and set up.

 ---